c-bengen54/cs-projects/README.md

 ## 5/29/2026
 ### Description:
 ```
-This program simulates a simple banking application where users can check their balance, make deposits, and withdraw funds.The deposit function calculates the future value of the deposit based on a fixed interest rate and compounding frequency.
+This program simulates a simple banking application that allows users to check their balance, make deposits, and withdraw funds.
+The deposit function calculates the future value of the deposit using a fixed interest rate and a compounding frequency.
 The program continues to run until the user chooses to exit.
 ```

 ### Extras